mateuszwszola/issue-tracker/backend/README.md

   - user is engineer within a project

 That way the role entity is not needed, because a user permissions can vary per project.
-But we need to know who is the admin so user has is_admin property in the database.
+We need to know who is the admin so user has is_admin property in the database.